MBrassey/Roboss/README.md

     }

+    function dance() {

+    ...
+Makes Roblox character dance, if dancing is interrupted, it will begin again at a randomized interval ...
+    ...
+Continues dancing until the StopFunc() is evoked via the "Stop" button ...

+    }

 #### What Roblox games does it work on?
 Roboss works on all Roblox games.
 It works especially well for games that require your active participation to stay awake.